GregUtas/robust-services-core/docs/RSC-Articles.md

 in a _.cpp_ of the same name.
 It should therefore be easy to find the code that an article discusses.

-## Target Platform
+## Target Platforms

-RSC is targeted at Windows but has an abstraction layer that should allow it to be ported to other platforms with modest effort.
-The Windows targets (in _*.win.cpp_ files) total less than 1600 lines of code, excluding comments and blanks.
+RSC can run on either Windows or Linux, which are supported by an abstraction layer that should allow RSC to be ported to other platforms with modest effort.
+The Windows and Linux targets (in _*.win.cpp_ and _*.linux.cpp_ files) total less than 1600 lines of code each, excluding comments and blanks.

 ## Using RSC